World War I

+The Paris Peace Conference of 1919–1920 imposed settlements on the defeated powers.
+Under the Treaty of Versailles, Germany lost significant territories, was disarmed, and was required to pay large war reparations to the Allies.
+The dissolution of the Russian, German, Austro-Hungarian, and Ottoman empires led to new national boundaries and the creation of new independent states including Poland, Finland, the Baltic states, Czechoslovakia, and Yugoslavia.
+The League of Nations was established to maintain world peace, but its failure to manage instability during the interwar period contributed to the outbreak of World War II in 1939.

 Names

-The term world war was first coined in September 1914 by German biologist and philosopher Ernst Haeckel.
-He claimed that "there is no doubt that the course and character of the feared 'European War' ... will become the first world war in the full sense of the word," in The Indianapolis Star on 20 September 1914.

-The term First World War (often abbreviated as WWI or WW1), had been used by Lt-Col. Charles à Court Repington, as a title for his memoirs (published in 1920); he had noted his discussion on the matter with a Major Johnstone of Harvard University in his diary entry of 10 September 1918.

-Prior to World War II, the events of 1914–1918 were generally known as the Great War or simply the World War.
-In August 1914, The Independent magazine wrote "This is the Great War.
-It names itself".
+Before World War II, the events of 1914–1918 were generally known as the Great War or simply the World War.
+In August 1914, the magazine The Independent wrote "This is the Great War.
+It names itself."
 In October 1914, the Canadian magazine Maclean's similarly wrote, "Some wars name themselves.
 This is the Great War."
-Contemporary Europeans also referred to it as "the war to end war" and it was also described as "the war to end all wars" due to their perception of its then-unparalleled scale, devastation, and loss of life.
-After World WarII began in 1939, the terms became more standard, with British Empire historians, including Canadians, favouring "The First World War" and Americans "World WarI".
+Contemporary Europeans also referred to it as "the war to end war" and "the war to end all wars" due to their perception of its unparalleled scale, devastation, and loss of life.
+The first recorded use of the term First World War was in September 1914 by German biologist and philosopher Ernst Haeckel who stated, "There is no doubt that the course and character of the feared 'European War' ... will become the first world war in the full sense of the word."